Empowering girls in the DRC to learn, lead, and succeed through education & mentorship

 Break the Silence.
 Unlock Her Potential.

-But change is possible.
+Change is possible.

 Our Approach: Education

-• school fees
+• School fees

-• supplies
+• Essential supplies

-• school meal
+• Daily school meals

-• uniforms
+• Uniforms

-• locally-made hygiene kits
+• Locally made hygiene kits

 Vocational Training

-• enrollment fees
+• Enrollment fees

-• supplies
+• Tools and training supplies

-• internship fees
+• Internship or apprenticeship fees

-• locally-made hygiene kits
+• Locally made hygiene kits

 Mentorship